-We have an excellent understanding of all UK local authorities requirements in relation to drainage conditions, some require more detail than others at the planning approval stage.
+We have an excellent understanding of UK local authrority requirements in relation to drainage conditions.
+Some require more detail than others at the planning approval stage.
 We conduct a free review of your planning condition and we will advise on the best course of action for your project.

 Why use SuDS over traditional drainage?

-SuDS are more sustainable than traditional site drainage methods because they:
+SuDS are more sustainable than traditional site drainage methods as they:

 - Manage runoff volumes and flow rates from hard surfaces, reducing the impact of urbanisation on flooding;

 - Provide opportunities for using runoff where it falls;

 - Protect or enhance water quality (reducing pollution from runoff);

 - Are sympathetic to the environment and the needs of the local community;